What is glucose? (See the conversation.)

-Okay, keep attention, It is based on photothermal detection in which quantum light penetrates to the skin where glucose molecule absorbs it and there is a change in temperature which is detected by the sensor and gives you results of glucose level.
+Okay, keep attention, It is based on photothermal detection in which quantum light penetrates the skin where a glucose molecule absorbs it and there is a change in temperature which is detected by the sensor and gives you results of glucose level.

 And how can we check the data?